-I have been creating my imagery for well over 30 years now - what for?
+I have been creating and building objects and imagery all my life - what for?

-In creating "my own initiated artwork" (as opposed to having been commissioned) means it really is a part of me - or my ideas - you are looking at.
+And so because what I create is from my own initiated "drive" (as opposed to having been commissioned) means it really is a part of me - or my ideas - you are looking at.
 Read more here.

-I have worked with many types of media: painting, sculpting with glass, metals and clay, and of course (those familiar with my work will know) the major part being - photography and photographic experimentation.
+I have worked with many types of media: painting, sculpting with glass, metals and clay, and of course (those familiar with my work will know) a major part was photography and photographic experimentation.
 However, as we entered the 3rd Millennium I began to experiment with some of the latest technology available for my newest creations, using a form of "3D virtual sculpting" which is outputted as digital imagery.